-As part of this change, Carrier Strike Group (CSG) 10 staff members, who previously embarked aboard Truman, will embark aboard Eisenhower.
-Conversely, CSG 8 staff members, who previously embarked aboard Eisenhower, will now embark aboard Truman.
-This schedule change does not affect any other ship, squadron, or staff schedules.
+As part of this change, Carrier Strike Group (CSG) 10 staff members, who previously embarked aboard Truman, embarked aboard Eisenhower.
+Conversely, CSG 8 staff members, who previously embarked aboard Eisenhower, now embarked aboard Truman.
+This schedule change did not affect any other ship, squadron, or staff schedules.

 Dwight D. Eisenhower

 Bringing to the Presidency his prestige as commanding general of the victorious forces in Europe during World War II, Dwight D. Eisenhower obtained a truce in Korea and worked incessantly during his two terms to ease the tensions of the Cold War.
 He pursued the moderate policies of "Modern Republicanism," pointing out as he left office, "America is today the strongest, most influential, and most productive nation in the world."

 Born in Texas in 1890, brought up in Abilene, Kansas, Eisenhower was the third of seven sons.
 He excelled in sports in high school, and received an appointment to West Point.
 Stationed in Texas as a second lieutenant, he met Mamie Geneva Doud, whom he married in 1916.